bbq12340/bbq12340.github.io/_posts/2022-02-14-linearAlgebra2.md

 ---
 layout: post
 title: 'Linear Algebra pt.
-1'
+2'
 usemathjax: true
 ---

 #  Introduction

 The note is based on the lecture, [Matrix Methods in Data Analysis, Signal Processing and Machine Learning](https://www.youtube.com/watch?v=Cx5Z-OslNWE&list=PLUl4u3cNGP63oMNUHXqIUcrkS2PivhN3k ) taught by Gilbert Strang, M.I.T.
-The class material is [here](https://math.mit.edu/~gs/learningfromdata/ ).
+The note is continued from the previous post about ['Linear Algebra pt.
+1'](https://bbq12340.github.io/linearAlgebra1/)The class material is [here](https://math.mit.edu/~gs/learningfromdata/ ).
 This note is to get a more clear idea about linear algebra and its understanding.

 #  Matrix-vector multiplication using Column Space of A